By Kevin Hodgson

 ART REVIEW

-There are three books in this one collection, and three different artists (Kevin Pyle, Susan Willmarth and Sabrina Jones), but overall, the black and white artwork is powerfully drawn.
-The illustrators use a mix of traditional framed views with informative graphs, and the faces of those prisoners and family members profiled provide a real emotional depth to the writing.
 In one sequence, a storyline shows what happens to a 19-year-old black man and a 19-year-old white man when charged with similar crimes.
 By placing the two stories side by side, the reader traces the development and sees the sad fate of the world on the black man's face while the white man sits in counseling, looking somewhat bored.
 The use of black and white texturing is effective on many levels, including the clear symbolism of white versus black inequities that form the crux of these books' arguments when it comes to the unfairness of incarceration.

 IN THE CLASSROOM

 This collection has a place in the classroom, but I would advise teachers to think about it carefully.
 It is a political tome presented as a graphic novel, and as such, you would likely use it for older readers.
-Some of the storylines are troubling – dealing with drugs, HIV/AIDS and the awful reality of life in prison.
+Some of the storylines are troubling - dealing with drugs, HIV/AIDS and the awful reality of life in prison.
 However, the book also holds out great potential for discussion, research and social action on this important issue.
-Students could use this book as a catalyst for political dBoldebate and for political action.
+Students could use this book as a catalyst for political debate and for political action.
 It is collection of powerful stories based on real people, and how students react to those stories might provide for deep written reflections.

 MORE INFORMATION

-• Format: Paperback
+- Format: Paperback

-• Pages: 104
+- Pages: 104

-• PublishBolder: PM Press
+- Publisher: PM Press

-• ISBN-10: 1604860340
+- ISBN-10: 1604860340

-• ISBN-13: 978-1604860344
+- ISBN-13: 978-1604860344

 MY RECOMMENDATION